HomeBoard Resources

 How to Change HOA Management Companies Without Chaos

 The number one reason HOA boards stay with management companies they are unhappy with is fear of the transition.
 Records lost.
 Banking disrupted.
 Homeowners confused.
-Vendors not paid.
-The board blamed for whatever goes wrong.
 These fears are understandable — but the chaos is not inevitable.

 Step 1: Review your current management contract

 Before you do anything else, pull out your existing management agreement and find the termination clause.
-Most Florida HOA management agreements require 60–90 days written notice to terminate without cause.
-Some require Certified Mail.
+Most Florida HOA management agreements require 60–90 days written notice.
 Know your timeline before you start any conversations.

 Step 2: Do a board vote first

-Changing management companies is a board decision — it requires a properly noticed board meeting and a board vote.
-Do not approach a new management company, sign anything, or send a termination notice before the board has voted.
+Changing management companies requires a properly noticed board meeting and a board vote.
+Do not approach a new management company or send a termination notice before the board has voted.

 Step 3: Request proposals before you terminate

 Have your new management agreement signed and a start date confirmed before you send the termination notice to your current manager.
-This eliminates any gap in management coverage and gives you a firm transition timeline to communicate to homeowners.
+This eliminates any gap in management coverage.

 Step 4: Issue the termination notice properly

 Follow your contract exactly.
 Certified Mail, Return Receipt Requested, to the address specified in the contract.
-Keep the signed return receipt.
-The termination clock does not start until the notice is received — not when you send it.
+The termination clock does not start until the notice is received.

 Step 5: Request your records in writing immediately